joergschwarzwaelder/hhc2024/Objective-3/README.md

 ### too many springs
 If more than two springs are positioned in the level, a "whyCantIHoldAllTheseSprings" is sent to the console.
 ![whyCantIHoldAllTheseSprings](whyCantIHoldAllTheseSprings.png)
-### Spring jump to start (green flag)
+### Spring jump to start of first segment
-If the player jumps using a spring and in the jump direction there is no path, but a positioned element, the player jumps back to the starting point (green flag).
+If the player jumps using a spring and in the jump direction there is no path, but a positioned element, the player jumps back to the starting point of the first segment.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NDQ2MTUxODMsLTE0OTYxODM5MTEsLT
+eyJoaXN0b3J5IjpbLTcxMDc3MTg3MywtMTQ5NjE4MzkxMSwtNj
-Y2MTkwNjQ5MCwyMTkzMjE0MCwtMTYzODAyNTA0MiwtNjQ1NzI5
+YxOTA2NDkwLDIxOTMyMTQwLC0xNjM4MDI1MDQyLC02NDU3Mjkz
-MzEzLDE3NDIzNjE3MzAsLTEyNjk5ODM2MSwtNTc1NjY4NzgzLC
+MTMsMTc0MjM2MTczMCwtMTI2OTk4MzYxLC01NzU2Njg3ODMsLT
-0yMDExNTE5NjRdfQ==
+IwMTE1MTk2NF19
 -->